IBM/model-evaluation-workbench/README.md

 ## 4. Deploy the application manually to local machine and Configure
-   * 4.1 Deploy the application to local machine manually
-   * 4.2 Configure the app with the available cognitive models

-The applicatioon can be either run on IBM cloud or deploy and run locally.
+The application can be deployed on IBM Cloud or locally.
+Exceute Step 3 for deploying on IBM Cloud or Step 4 to deploy locally.

-Choose either Step 3 or Stpe 4 as per your convenience and need.

-##### 4.1 Deploy the application to local machine manually
+### 4.1 Deploy the application to local machine manually

 - Launch Eclipse tool, under server tab add new Liberty Server and open the cloned reposirtory folder.
 ![](Images/LibertySrv1.png)